RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPScoring.md

 There are two modes available for this application:

-**1) Having a fixed membrane and a fixed protein.** This scores the protein as is and requires that the protein is already transformed into membrane coordinates (see [https://www.rosettacommons.org/docs/wiki/PDB-file](https://www.rosettacommons.org/docs/wiki/PDB-file) on how to do this) and currently only works if a spanfile is given, which can be generated from the transformed structure (see the MPSpanfileFromPDB application).
+**1) Having a fixed membrane and a fixed protein.** This scores the protein as is and requires that the protein is already transformed into membrane coordinates (see [[PDB-file]] on how to do this) and currently only works if a spanfile is given, which can be generated from the transformed structure (see the MPSpanfileFromPDB application).
 Example flags:

 ```
 Rosetta/main/source/bin/score_jd2.macosclangrelease \